DonyorM/weresync/README.rst

 transforms...into a bootable clone of your drive, whirring hungrily at the digital moon.

-WereSync takes a Linux hard drive and effectively clones ti, but works incrementally so you don't have to spend so long backing up each time.
+WereSync takes a Linux hard drive and effectively clones it, but works incrementally so you don't have to spend so long backing up each time.
 Additionally, WereSync can clone to a smaller drive, if your data will fit on the smaller drive.